-Travis Plunkett is senior director of Pew’s family economic security portfolio, a series of projects that apply a rigorous, analytical approach to the study of Americans’ financial wherewithal and the economic challenges they face today, including the safety and transparency of checking accounts and small-dollar loans and the prospects for economic mobility.
+Travis Plunkett oversees Pew’s family economic security portfolio, a series of projects that apply a rigorous, analytical approach to the study of Americans’ financial wherewithal and the economic challenges they face today.
+That work includes the safety and transparency of checking accounts and small-dollar loans and the prospects for economic mobility.

 As the head of this portfolio, Plunkett leads a staff of experts that conducts policy-relevant research on ways to stabilize and strengthen families’ finances in a constrained fiscal climate.
 He guides the direction of Pew’s work to better understand how families can buffer themselves against financial shocks and increase their economic security.